MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 With these uncommented, ensure that you save, and then proceed to the next Chapter.

-## Chapter 19 - Associate the *Mixed Reality* project to the Store App
+## Chapter 19 - Associate the mixed reality project to the Store app

 You now need to associate the **mixed reality** project to the Store App you created in at the start of the lab.